-Consequently, the vibration isolation for an interferometric gravitational wave detector is achieved as follows:
+Consequently, the vibration isolation for an interferometric gravitational wave detector is basically achieved as follows:

-- Implement multi-stage suspension systems, which include low-resonant-frequency components, so that the optic vibration induced by the seismic vibration is efficiently attenuated in detection band for the detector. - Using passive/active damping system, suppress the large amplitude disturbances due to the mechanical resonances of the seismic attenuation systems, which can disturb the interferometer operation.
+- Implement multi-stage suspension systems, which includes low-resonant-frequency components, so that the optic vibration induced by the seismic vibration is efficiently attenuated in detection band for the detector. - By using passive/active damping system, suppress the large amplitude disturbances due to the mechanical resonances of the seismic attenuation systems, which can disturb the interferometer operation.